Design: Hedley Nichol Voyager Trimaran

 A RICH HISTORY IN HAWAII AND BEYOND

-Trimaran Free Spirit, came to Hawaii in 1973 via the Caribbean and South Pacific.
-When she was built on the beach behind a house in San Diego in 1968, she was the biggest trimaran in the world.
+Trimaran Free Spirit, came to Hawaii from San Diego in 1973 via the Caribbean and South Pacific.
 She operated as a sailing club in Hawaii for two decades.
 By creating community and ocean education opportunities, she has touched countless people's lives.
 She embodies the spirit of Aloha.
 We want to continue this tradition.

 THE FULL STORY